pen9rum/Rag_attack_DeRag/README.md

-# DeRAG: Black-box Adversarial Attacks on Retrieval-Augmented Generation Applications via Prompt Injection
+# Gradient-Free Adversarial Prompt Injection on Retrieval-Augmented Generation via Differential Evolution

 ## Abstract

-Adversarial prompt attacks can significantly alter the reliability of Retrieval-Augmented Generation (RAG) systems by re-ranking them to produce incorrect outputs.
-In this work, we present a novel method that applies Differential Evolution (DE) to optimize adversarial prompt suffixes for RAG-based question answering.

-Our approach is gradient-free, treating the RAG pipeline as a black box and evolving a population of candidate suffixes to maximize the retrieval rank of a targeted incorrect document.
-We demonstrate that DE can achieve high attack success rates without requiring access to model gradients.
-Experiments are conducted on the BEIR QA datasets and the MS MARCO dataset, evaluating attack success at various retrieval rank thresholds under multiple applications.
-Results show that DE-based prompt optimization attains competitive, and in some cases higher, success rates compared to gradient-based methods such as GGPP, while using only a small number of tokens (≤ 5) in the adversarial suffix.

-These findings suggest that differential evolution offers a promising and effective alternative for prompt-based adversarial attacks on RAG systems, contributing to the broader goal of evaluating and improving the robustness of retrieval-augmented large language models.
+Retrieval-augmented generation (RAG) systems improve question answering by grounding language models in retrieved documents, but this dependence on retrieval exposes them to prompt-based adversarial manipulation.
+We propose **DeRAG**, a gradient-free attack that uses Differential Evolution (DE) to optimize adversarial prompt suffixes that promote a targeted incorrect or harmful document in the retrieval ranking, requiring only query-level access to the retriever's ranking scores.
+Evaluated on BEIR QA benchmarks across both sparse and dense retrievers, our method matches or surpasses recent baselines, including GGPP and Pandora.
+We further introduce a readability-aware suffix construction that improves attack stealth by increasing fluency.
+We also show that DE can detoxify jailbreak prompts to bypass safety-aligned LLMs.
+The resulting suffixes also evade a RoBERTa-based safety classifier, driving detection performance to near-chance accuracy.
+Finally, we show that successful promotion of harmful content materially alters downstream RAG responses, highlighting the risks of prompt-level vulnerabilities in retrieval-centric QA pipelines.

 ## Repository Structure and Instructions